THE LINK BETWEEN FAITH AND ANSWERED PRAYER

 Let’s look at what we know for sure…

-#1 NO FAITH = NO EXPECTATION THAT GOD WILL SAY YES
+#1 NO FAITH = GOD IS UNLIKELY TO SAY YES

 “He could not do any miracles there, except lay his hands on a few sick people and heal them.
 He was amazed at their lack of faith.”